 This comes out in various forms throughout the stylebook:

-- Oxford/Serial Comma: I’ve been reading that AP is saying now that you only use the serial comma when it affects the meaning of the sentence.
-Most sources say that it doesn’t get used.
+- Oxford/Serial Comma: AP has softened its stance on the Oxford comma, now saying to use the serial comma only when it affects the meaning of the sentence.
+Most sources still say that it doesn’t get used.